 Which business phone system?

-Consider exactly what you need to do with your phone system and how you expect to use it.
+Before going ahead and investing in a new communications platform for your business, consider exactly what you need to do with your phone system and how you expect to use it.
 For example, will everyone be based in one place or will they roam?
 How many people are you connecting?

 Virtual phone system